bansalsaksham/smart_cane/README.md

-# 🦯 Smart Cane for the Visually Impaired (Arduino Project)
+# 🦯 Smart Cane for the Visually Impaired

 This project is a **Smart Cane** designed to assist **visually impaired individuals** in navigating safely.
 It uses an **IR sensor** to detect **stairs/drops** and an **Ultrasonic sensor** to detect **obstacles ahead**.
 Two buzzers provide **audio feedback** to alert the user of potential hazards.